Previous history of carcinoma of the left breast that was managed with surgery and radiotherapy. Now presenting with heart failure.

 There is diffuse thickening of the anterior pericardium, upto the vascular root, best seen in multiplanar reformat images.
 Indentation of right ventricle is seen, causing a "tubular" configuration.

-The IVC is dilated to more than double the aortic diameter
+The inferior vena cava is dilated to more than double the aortic diameter.

 5 case questions available

-Common causes of constrictive pericarditis include injury, infection, radiotherapy.
-Radiotherapy is most likely cause in this patient.
+Common causes of constrictive pericarditis include injury, infection, and radiotherapy.
+Radiotherapy is most likely cause in this patient given her history of left-sided breast cancer that was treated with radiotherapy.

-It should however, be accompanied by clinical signs of heart failure.
-Imaging signs that suggest heart failure (especially right heart) are: dilated RA, dilated hepatic veins, dilated IVC to more than twice aortic diameter, periportal edema, enlarged SVC > adjacent aorta, reflux of contrast into IVC and distal hepatic veins (proximal reflux can be seen with high flow rates).
+However, radiographical evidence of constrictive pericarditis should also be accompanied by evidence of heart failure.
+Imaging signs that suggest heart failure (especially right-sided dysfunction) include: a dilated right atrium, dilated hepatic veins, dilated inferior vena cava to more than twice aortic diameter, periportal edema, enlarged superior vena cava to more than the adjacent aorta, reflux of contrast into the inferior vena cava and distal hepatic veins (proximal reflux can be seen with high flow rates).

 - 1. Wang ZJ, Reddy GP, Gotway MB et-al. CT and MR imaging of pericardial disease.
 Radiographics.
 2003;23 Spec No : S167-80. doi:10.1148/rg.23si035504 - Pubmed citation